tomcam/least-github-pages/docs/markdown-headers.md

 ## Headers in Markdown

 Lines starting with `#` get converted to HTML H1 headers, lines starting with `##` become H2 headers, and so on.
-Organize your site carefully using headers because levels H1-H3 are indexed automatically by VuePress for its blazingly fast search dialog.
+Organize your site carefully using headers because levels H1-H3 are indexed automatically by search engines.
 Putting words most relevant to your audience into headers also helps in search engine results.

 ```markdown